Frequently Asked Questions

 - Add the app to the "do not put to sleep" list.
 Go to Settings > Device care > Battery-App power management > Apps that won’t be put to sleep > Add apps.
 Select “COVIDWISE” App and click “Add.”
 Note that these settings are device specific.
 If you provide your phone type, I can provide more specific instructions for this step.

 How does the app know if I’m infected?

-The individual now can choose to use this PIN to report their test result in COVIDWISE.
+The individual now can choose to use this verification code to report their test result in COVIDWISE.
 In such cases, the app will send all of this user’s daily anonymous keys from the past 14 days to a server after the infected user has given their consent to share that data.

-Every phone that has the app installed regularly downloads the list of anonymous keys for users that have been tested positive.
+Every phone that has the app installed regularly downloads the list of anonymous keys for users that tested positive.
 The app then compares that list with the list of anonymous keys it has encountered during the past two weeks.
 This matching does not happen on a centralized server, but directly on each user’s device.
-If a match is found, the app uses the duration of the exposure and the strength of the Bluetooth signal to determine if the exposure meets a risk threshold established by latest international research.
+If a match is found, the app uses the duration of the exposure and the strength of the Bluetooth signal to determine if the exposure meets a risk threshold established by the latest international research.